awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

   ]
 ```

-In the previous example, the failure was in the `HeadNode` setup\.
+In the previous example, the failure was in the head node setup\.

 ### Use the CLI to view logstreams<a name="troubleshooting-v3-cluster-deployment-cli-logstreams"></a>